Zeeeepa/sleepless-agent/docs/QUICK_REFERENCE.md

 - Database health
 - Uptime and operational statistics

-View with: `sleepless status` or `tail workspace/data/metrics.jsonl`
+View with: `sleepless check` or `tail workspace/data/metrics.jsonl`

 ## Tools Available to Claude